divakar439/Measurement-of-Energy-using-Single-Phase-Energy-Meter.1/README.md

 # Aim:
-To measure energy using single phase energy meter
+To measure energy using Single Phase Energy Meter

 ## Procedure:
 Step 1: Make Connections as per the instructions given below: